-The small business Maximum Practicable (MaxPrac) Opportunity Analysis Model is an analytic methodology which uses Federal Procurement Data System (FPDS) acquisition data to identify potential opportunities for increased Small Business (SB) participation in unclassified contract awards.
+The small business Maximum Practicable (MaxPrac) Opportunity Analysis Model is an analytic methodology that uses Federal Procurement Data System (FPDS) acquisition data to identify potential opportunities for increased Small Business (SB) participation in unclassified contract awards.

 There are two (2) separate versions of MaxPrac:

 - DoD only data

 - Federal civilian agencies as a collective whole

 The result sets produced by MaxPrac are listings of organization / North American Industry Classification System (NAICS) combinations which significantly underperformed in SB participation in the prior fiscal year compared to either DoD or to the federal civilian agencies as a collective whole in the same NAICS.

 The MaxPrac Model only includes data remaining after goaling exclusions have been applied.